Rational Emotive Behavior Therapy (REBT) for Addiction Treatment

 C- Consequence: Walking past the bar may be a triggering event for irrational thoughts, leading you to emotional behavior.
 Such behaviors might include going into the bar to have a drink or getting angry and yelling at your partner.

-The above example is a common substance-use focused ABC.
-Continuing with the expanded model of ABC are the following:
+Continuing with the expanded model of ABC may include the following:

 E- Effects: Recognizing that your irrational belief might drive a negative behavior, you instead call your sponsor and continue on your way home.
-Who knows, maybe you’ll even have time to catch that 6 o’clock meeting.
+Who knows?
+Maybe you’ll even have time to catch that 6 p.m. meeting.